 It means we do the same thing that is most often needed to invoke change: We get involved.

 Involvement looks like empathizing with, learning about, and supporting rather than judging our children’s social currency.
-Involvement looks like remembering social media is fulfilling emotional needs for our children.
+Involvement looks like remembering social media is fulfilling the emotional needs of our children.

 Ways to Stay Connected to Each Other, Not Just Technology